robgriffin247/r_datatable/datatable.md

 </details>

-#### Filter by position
+#### Subset by numerical index

-The above examples essentially just return a reordered data.table, with the order of row being given by the `order()` function.
+The sorting examples above essentially just return a reordered data.table, with the order of row being given by the `order()` function.
 The `order(acb)` statement returned `1 3 2`.
-When passed as `i` in `dt[i]`, that would return the first row, then the third row and then the second row.
+When passed as `i` in
+`dt[i]`, that would return the first row, then the third row and then the second row.
+We can use vectors of numerical values to subset a dataset.

 Note, you can generate a sequence of integers with `:`, while multiple values can be concatenated into a vector using the `c()` function.

 <details>
 <summary>